Go Forward

 <3年次 / 3rd Year>

-This seminar will begin with an overview of Japan’s history of foreign relations, providing students with the historical frameworks for explaining and understanding Japan’s contemporary international relations in the APR.
-The seminar lectures, discussions, and readings will focus on a variety of core topics, such as: imperialism in East Asia and Japan’s participation in major military conflicts of the 19th-early 20th centuries; the Pacific War (1937-1945) and its legacy in Japan and abroad focusing on Japan’s war crimes and war remembrance, reconciliation and other key issues in Japan’s relations with the APR countries.
+This seminar will begin with an overview of Japan’s history of foreign relations in the Asia-Pacific, providing students with the historical frameworks for explaining and understanding various issues in Japan’s contemporary foreign policy.
+The seminar lectures, discussions, and readings will focus on a variety of core topics, such as Japan’s participation in major military conflicts of the 19th-early 20th centuries; the Pacific War (1937-1945) and its legacy in Japan and abroad, focusing on war remembrance and reconciliation; and other key issues in Japan’s relations with the key nations in the IPR.

 <4年次 / 4th Year>

-The seminar will continue tracking key issues in Japan’s contemporary relations with the APR major nations, while paying special attention to the rise of China and the impact of the declining power of the US – Japan’s top international partner and ally – in regional and global affairs.
-In preparation for the seminar’s final research project, students will study the origins, the history of negotiations, and the prospects for the settlement of Japan’s contentious issues in the APR.
+The seminar will continue tracking key issues in Japan’s contemporary relations with the key nations in the IPR, while paying special attention to the rise of China and the impact of the declining power of the US in regional and global affairs.
+In preparation for the seminar’s final research project, students will study the origins, the history of negotiations, the current state, and the prospects for the settlement of the most contentious issues in Japan’s foreign relations in the IPR.